mathmathniconico/non-serial/README.md

 単発ネタ

 ## ConvergentFamily.pdf
-We define a concept of convergence and introduce topology from convergence by using Kuratovski's axioms of topology.
-We also show the concept is equivalent to usual tolological convergence on the topology.
+We define a concept of convergence with 4 conditions and introduce a topology by using Kuratovski's axioms.
+Our concept is equivalent to usual tolological convergence on the topology.
+Moreover, we also show that the collection of convergent nets on any topology satisfies our conditions, that is, our concept is one of the axioms defining topology.